ARCTraining/data-vis/docs/02-first-plot.md

 ## Introduction to the tools we are using

 For this course, we are going to be using a particular tool for interacting with Python called a "Notebook".
 You may have heard of the Jupyter Notebook before: this is a document format that includes snippets of formatted text, embedded executable/runnable code, and the output of said code (for example, plots/figures).
-We are going to be using an online version of Jupyter Notebooks hosted by Google, called [Google Colaboratory](https://colab.google/); the free version provides plenty compute power for this tutorial.
+We are going to be using an online version of Jupyter Notebooks hosted by Google, called [Google Colaboratory](https://colab.google/), so you don't have to install anything locally on your machine; the free version provides plenty compute power for this tutorial.

 |![image](figs/intro_to_colab.gif) |
 |:-:|